-We elected to perform a quantitative analysis as part of our annual goodwill impairment test for fiscal year 2017.
-As of December 31, 2017, the Step 1 testing for goodwill impairment performed for our Eastern, Western, Recycling and Customer Solutions reporting units indicated that the fair value of each reporting unit exceeded its carrying amount, including goodwill.
-Furthermore, the Step 1 test indicated that in each case the fair value of our Eastern, Western, Recycling and Customer Solutions reporting units exceeded its carrying value by in excess of 83.6%.
-We incurred no impairment of goodwill as a result of our annual goodwill impairment tests in each of fiscal years 2017, 2016 and 2015.
+We elected to perform a quantitative analysis as part of our annual goodwill impairment test for fiscal year 2016.
+As of December 31, 2016, the Step 1 testing for goodwill impairment performed for our Eastern, Western, Recycling and Customer Solutions reporting units indicated that the fair value of each reporting unit exceeded its carrying amount, including goodwill.
+Furthermore, the Step 1 test indicated that in each case the fair value of our Eastern, Western, Recycling and Customer Solutions reporting units exceeded its carrying value by in excess of 74.6%.
+We incurred no impairment of goodwill as a result of our annual goodwill impairment tests in fiscal year 2016, fiscal year 2015, transition period 2014 and fiscal year 2014.
 However, there can be no assurance that goodwill will not be impaired at any time in the future.

 Cost Method Investments.
-As of December 31, 2017, we owned 5.6% of the outstanding common stock of Recycle Rewards, Inc. ("Recycle Rewards"), a company that markets an incentive based recycling service.
-In fiscal year 2015, it was determined based on the operating performance of Recycle Rewards that our cost method investment in Recycle Rewards was potentially impaired.
-As a result, we performed a valuation analysis in fiscal year 2015, which used an income approach based on discounted cash flows to determine an equity value for Recycle Rewards in order to properly value our cost method investment in Recycle Rewards.
-Based on this analysis, it was determined that the fair value of our cost method investment in Recycle Rewards was less than the carrying amount and, therefore, we recorded an other-than-temporary investment impairment charge of \$1,090 in fiscal year 2015.
-As of December 31, 2017, the carrying amount of our cost method investment in Recycle Rewards was \$1.069.
+As of December 31, 2016, we owned 5.4% of the outstanding common stock of Recycle Rewards, Inc. ("Recycle Rewards"), a company that markets an incentive based recycling service.
+In both fiscal year 2015 and transition period 2014, it was determined based on the operating performance of Recycle Rewards that our cost method investment in Recycle Rewards was potentially impaired.
+As a result, we performed a valuation analysis in fiscal year 2015, and had a valuation analysis performed by a third-party valuation specialist in transition period 2014, both of which used an income approach based on discounted cash flows to determine an equity value for Recycle Rewards in order to properly value our cost method investment in Recycle Rewards.
+Based on these analyses, it was determined in each case that the fair value of our cost method investment in Recycle Rewards was less than the carrying amount and, therefore, we recorded other-than-temporary investment impairment charges of \$1,090 and \$2,320 in fiscal year 2015 and transition period 2014, respectively.
+As of December 31, 2016, the carrying amount of our cost method investment in Recycle Rewards was \$1,069.

-As of December 31, 2017, we owned 5.2% of the outstanding equity value of GreenerU, Inc. ("GreenerU"), a services company focused on providing energy efficiency, sustainability and renewable energy solutions to colleges and universities.
+As of December 31, 2016, we owned 9.8% of the outstanding equity value of GreenerU, Inc. ("GreenerU"), a services company focused on providing energy efficiency, sustainability and renewable energy solutions to colleges and universities.
 In fiscal year 2015, it was determined based on the operating performance and recent indications of third-party interest in GreenerU that our cost method investment in GreenerU was potentially impaired.
 A valuation analysis was performed by a third-party valuation specialist using a market approach based on an option pricing methodology to determine an equity value and fair market value per share for GreenerU.
 Based on this analysis, it was determined that the fair value of our cost method investment in GreenerU was less than the carrying amount and, therefore, we recorded an other-than-temporary investment impairment charge of \$691 in fiscal year 2015.
-As of December 31, 2017, the carrying amount of our cost method investment in GreenerU was \$309.
+As of December 31, 2016, the carrying amount of our cost method investment in GreenerU was \$309.